 What is creative nonfiction?
 Why don’t we just stick with the word documentary?
 Through quotes from Penny Lane, Tabitha Jackson, and more, we explain what the term means to us.

 In 2016, Seventh Row Editor-in-Chief Alex Heeney interviewed filmmaker Penny Lane about her bizarre nonfiction film, Nuts!.
 The interview was a turning point for Seventh Row, because it’s when we were introduced to the term ‘creative nonfiction’ as an alternative way to describe ‘documentary’ films that were more than just information dumps.
-We’ve used it ever since, including in the title of our upcoming 2021 Creative Nonfiction Workshop.
+We’ve used it ever since, including in the title of our 2021 Creative Nonfiction Workshop.
 We explore the concept in-depth in our ebook Subjective realities: The art of creative nonfiction film.

 But what does ‘creative nonfiction’ even mean?
 Here’s Penny Lane on why she uses the term:

 “To say that NUTS! is creative nonfiction is helpful, if people knew what that meant.
 It’s more descriptive than ‘documentary’.
 Somebody might say that this isn’t a documentary, and I’d know what they mean.
 It’s kind of not.
 It’s kind of a fiction film that just happens to have nonfiction elements.
 To say it’s creative nonfiction would be helpful to communicate to an audience what’s happening.”

 In Lane’s eyes, labels are most useful as a way to shape audience expectations.
 It’s something we’ve heard echoed by several documentary filmmakers.
 Here’s Pacho Velez, director of Searchers and a teacher of nonfiction, explaining how he labels his classes: